roybailey/notes/AWS.md

  ### S3 Consistency

 * Read after write consistency for PUTs of new Objects

--   Eventual consistency for overwrite PUTs and DELETEs
+* Eventual consistency for overwrite PUTs and DELETEs
+* Guarantees
+  * 99.99% availability
+  * 99.99999999999% durability (called 11 9s)

--   Guarantees = 99.99% availability, 99.(11x9)% durability, designed to sustain loss of 2 facilities concurrently
+  * Designed to sustain loss of 2 facilities concurrently

--   Tiered storage
+* Tiered storage

 -   Lifecycle management (move to different tiers)